Toysoft/a2retronet-rp2040/A2PICO.v1.4/README.md

 Version 1.4 is the innitial design with 3x 74LVC245 and 1x 74HC08 to prove the concept.
 However it is obsolete as it does not switch off the Expansion ROM ($C800-$CFFF), which is always available and could cause data bus colisions if used with other cards that use this memory space.

-The pinout is as follows:
+The RPI usage is as follows:

 | GPIO    | Usage     |
 |:--------|:----------|